 If you keep a hamster in a cage that doesn’t meet these requirements, it’s more likely to try to escape.

 Hamsters escape their cages because of their instinct to dig long underground tunnels.
-Their natural digging instincts are amplified when there’s not enough bedding to tunnel through.
+Their natural digging instincts are amplified when there’s insufficient bedding to tunnel through.

 Similarly, some hamsters are hardwired to attempt to escape.
 As mentioned, female Syrians are harder to please.
-You may find your hamster has a big cage but still tries to escape.
+Your hamster may have a big cage, yet it still tries to escape.

 Unfortunately, even the most enriching cages aren’t always enough to make them happy.
-As a result, you must focus on ensuring your hamster can’t escape rather than stop it from getting away.
+As a result, you must focus on ensuring the hamster can’t escape rather than stop it from getting away.

 Hamsters are prey animals, which means they’re constantly looking for dangers.
-As a result, hamsters are naturally timid animals, so they’ll attempt to escape and flee if they don’t feel safe.
+As a result, hamsters are naturally timid animals, so they’ll attempt to escape and flee if they feel unsafe.

 Many things can cause stress, such as:

-Consider moving the cage or creating a quieter, darker environment for your hamster.
-Don’t let other animals in your hamster’s room so it doesn’t feel threatened.
+Consider moving the cage or creating a quieter, darker environment for the hamster.
+Don’t let other animals in the hamster’s room so it doesn’t feel threatened.

 Hamsters are active animals that run for several miles and forage for food in the wild.